The Bankrate promise

 Knowing the different types of working capital loans can help you choose the right one for your business’s needs.

 With working capital loans, payments may be more frequent than monthly.
-Lenders may ask for bimonthly, weekly or even daily payments.
+When you apply for working capital, lenders may ask for bimonthly, weekly or even daily payments.

 Business lines of credit